waltdundore/homework-gacrc/README.md

 # Documentation

 ### Security note:
+- This demo/proof of concept has insecure keys in place so it can work as a demo.
-- /secure directory - Public and private keys and munge key is stored in
+- /secure directory - Public and private keys and munge key will need to be updated for security.
+These are stored in:
 ```
 ./homework-gacrc/ansible/roles/common/templates
 ```